Jack1Hayes/Manager-sentiment/README.md

 BeautifulSoup
 seaborn

 The Twitter accessor will acess tweets about managers of different clubs for later analysis.
+You will reqire a tweepy account and cdes to use this step.

 Twitter accessor prerequisits: